Sleeping in Airports

 Airport Overview

-Vienna Airport is about 20 km southeast of the city centre and can be reached by public transport in 30 to 45 minutes.
+Vienna Airport is about 20 km southeast of the city.
+Depending on which train you take and where you’re going in Vienna, most trips land in the ~15–40 minute range (not including waiting time for the next departure).
 If you only have a few hours before your next flight, you should stay at the airport.
 Like most airports, the terminal has a variety of shops, restaurants, and cafés and free WiFi.
-With a longer layover, take advantage of the ‘visitor world tour,’ which will give you insights into the hustle and bustle at the airport.
+With a longer layover, take advantage of the ‘VISITOR WORLD tour,’ which will give you insights into the hustle and bustle at the airport.
 Aviation enthusiasts will also get the chance to choose from a variety of tours, such as the Austrian Aircraft shipyard tour, AUA Aircraft shipyard Combi Tour XL, and many others.
 For more information on the airport, check out our Vienna Airport Guide.

 Vienna Sightseeing Attractions